BabylonJS/OldDocumentationSite/content/exporters/3DSMax/3DSMax.md

 ---
 # Installing the 3DS Max plugin

 The plugin is designed for 3DS Max 2015 or later.
-To download it, go to the Github project (https://github.com/BabylonJS/Babylon.js), click on the folder _Exporters_, then on the folder _3ds Max_.
+To download it, go to the Github project (https://github.com/BabylonJS/Exporters/tree/master/3ds%20Max).

 ![github](/img/exporters/3DSMax/1_github.jpg)